ndinhduy98/NexleExamApp/README.md

 Unit tests  are placed in `app/src/test/java/com/freezer/nexle_examapp/`

 ## Release
-You can find a installable apk file in Releases
+You can find an installable apk file in Releases